hpssjellis/portenta-pro-community-solutions/README.md

 9:00 pm CST China
 10:00 pm JST Japan

+## Come chat for 10 minutes, not suppossed to be a long meeting.
+Zoom link posted here a few minutes before it starts.

 ## Active Zoom Link will go here:  Done for Wed March 24th, 2021!